Yajima Kajiko: Personal life and legacy

 Yajima was married unhappily and had three children; she left her alcoholic husband by age 40, and converted to Christianity in midlife; she was baptized as a Presbyterian at age 45.
 She survived the 1923 Great Kantō earthquake, and died in 1925, aged 93 years.

 While in Tokyo, Yajima had a baby out of wedlock.
 Instead of marrying the father, she kept the birth a secret, giving the baby to a farming family before adopting the child back later and raising her as an adopted daughter on her own with her own salary.
 This part of her life was kept a secret until after her death.

 After her death, the building housing the offices of the Japanese WCTU was named for Yajima.
 In the 1950s, her biography was presented in American Christian literature as a tale of second starts, and triumph over obstacles.
 Her great-grandson, Yo Yuasa, was a prominent doctor in the treatment of leprosy.
+Her grand-niece, suffragist Kubushiro Ochimi, was also president of the Japanese WCTU.